DiJiFi – Who We Are

 DiJiFi has been in the business of helping families, institutions and artists preserve and distribute media stored in old formats (photo, video, audio, DVD, film) for 12 years.
 During this time, we have seen the evolution of digital and how digital conversion has revolutionized media storage, preservation, enhancement and sharing.
 I hope this article will help you to figure out how to best preserve your memories and share them for future generations in the new digital world.

 There have been multiple impacts of the digital revolution on old media preservation.
 The lessons from DiJiFi for you are outlined here to help you in understanding the impact.
 More important than anything, the amount of video, photo and audio content in today’s digital world is enormous and challenging.
 When you add your past content such as old video tapes, audio tapes, prints and slides and records and documents to that, it is even more challenging as the volume of digital data is becoming overwhelming.
 Organizing this material is critical and finding the right tools to do this is even more important.
 The size of the files are also getting larger.
 The needs for more data storage and larger bandwidth is also increasing.

-This is our silent chant.
-Every day we work knowing that these memories will only be digitized once, and we have been trusted to do it well.
-As you will find around our site, there are many intricacies to the work we do and we will often transfer media twice to be sure we are getting the best result.
-If a film transfers with a small hair in the corner we notice, and mark it for re-transfer, knowing this could be done better.
+We want to respond to your needs as best we can and as quickly as we can.
+As you will find around our site, there are many intricacies to the work we do and we will often transfer media twice to be sure we are getting the best result for our clients.
+If a film transfers with a small hair in the corner we notice, we mark it for re-transfer, knowing this could be done better.
 ‘Good enough’ is simply not.

 Video, Audio, Film and Photo of the Past